Providing tax representation, income tax return preparation, and tax consulting services nationwide as well as internationally.

 Accessibility.

 Many of my clients are local (Santa Clarita, Saugus, Canyon Country, Valencia, Newhall, Burbank, Glendale, Los Angeles, Pasadena, Altadena, Van Nuys, Studio City, Sherman Oaks, North Hollywood, and other Los Angeles County cities and valleys).
-However, many of my other clients reside in other counties, states, and even internationally (I currently have a client in Oman!).
-Today’s technology allows us to communicate effectively over the internet, including video conferencing.
+However, many of my clients reside in other counties, states, and even internationally.
+I currently have a client in Oman!
+Today’s technology enables me to communicate effectively with clients remotely over the internet, including video conferencing.

 Local clients can meet with me in my Santa Clarita office.
-I may be available to meet at their residences for local clients with mobility restrictions.
-Clients appreciate my accessibility and the fact that they ALWAYS have me assisting or representing them in their tax audit, collection, or appeals case—never a junior employee.
+I may be available to meet at their residences for local (relative to Santa Clarita) clients with mobility restrictions.
+Clients appreciate my accessibility and the fact that they ALWAYS have me assisting or representing them in their tax audit, collection, or appeals case, never a junior employee.

 Santa Clarita tax help IRS tax help FTB tax help Santa Clarita tax assistance IRS audit help IRS collection help Los Angeles tax help Pasadena tax help tax return preparation tax consultation enrolled agent santa clarita